All Episodes

 Yeah, it's great.

-And I think very few people appreciate just the the role of work, but in a certain way, like in a way that's very like based on your own love of creating things, not your quote, love of status or approval or even the effects that it has, but like this real love of creation And having a life based on that.
+And I think very few people appreciate just the role of work, but in a certain way, like in a way that's very like based on your own love of creating things, not your quote, love of status or approval or even the effects that it has, but like this real love of creation and having a life based on that.

-And I think that's something that gets very underrated, because even people focused on creation, again, there's a lot of focus on status, and there's a lot of just focus on what impact do I have.
+There's a lot of focus on status and there's a lot of just focus on what impact do I have?

-And certainly the impact is important, but there's just something about if if you love the way you're creating things and you love that work, that's really the best part of it.
+And certainly the impact is important, but there's just something about if you love the way you're creating things and you love that work, that's really the best part of it.

 And I think some people understand that, but not enough.

-It's interesting how Rourke may tie into the fossil fuels and climate conversation, because many critics of Ayn Rand categorize Rourke as sort of this sociopathic anti-human figure who cares about no one but himself.
+It's interesting how Rourke may tie into the fossil fuels and climate conversation because many critics of Ayn Rand categorize Rourke as sort of this sociopathic anti-human figure who cares about no one but himself.

 But the fact of the matter is by refusing to sacrifice himself, he's the ultimate humanist, right?